 Cluster Front Line Demonstration- A novel extension approach for production improvement of Mustard crop in semi-arid condition of Jaipur District of Rajasthan

-Abstract -Cluster front line demonstration (CFLDs) on mustard was conducted by Krishi Vigyan Kendra, Chomu (Tankarda) District- Jaipur (Rajasthan) during rabi 2020-21 and 2021-22 respectively, and the demonstration conducted in six villages namely Sevapura, Shrirampura, Tankarda, Adagela, Mendwas and Sirsiya in Jaipur district with total number of demonstrations 275 and an area of 110 ha.
+Abstract -Cluster front line demonstration (CFLDs) on mustard was conducted by Krishi Vigyan Kendra, Chomu (Tankarda) district- Jaipur (Rajasthan) during rabi 2020-21 and 2021-22 respectively, and the demonstration conducted in six villages namely Sevapura, Shrirampura, Tankarda, Adagela, Mendwas and Sirsiya in Jaipur district with 275 number of demonstrations and 110 ha of area .
 The improved technology consists of improved variety, seed treatment, weed management, nutrient management and plant protection measures.
 The results revealed that maximum average yield was recorded 23.84 q/ha in demonstration plot and minimum yield was recorded 19.06 q/ha in farmers practices.
 The highest average net return (Rs.91,536/ha) was obtained in the demonstration plot as compared to farmers’ practice (Rs.70,450/ha).
 The average B:C ratio was 4.83 in demonstrated plot and4.34 in farmer practices.
 The average yield increase percent was 25.15 in demonstration plot as compared to farmer practices.
 The average technology gap 3.66 q/ha, extension gap was 4.78 q/ha and technology index 13.31 percent were obtained.

-K e y w o r d s: CFLDs, Mustard, Variety, Yield and Benefit cost ratio.
+K e y w o r d s: CFLDs, Mustard, Variety, High Yield and Benefit cost ratio.

 Introduction:Indian mustard (Brassica juncea L.) is one of the most important winter oilseed crops and India is the third largest rapeseed-mustard producer in the world after China and Canada with 11.12% of world’s total production (DRMR, 2012-13).
 Rapeseed- Mustard is the second most important oilseed crop in India after soybean and accounts for nearly 20-22% of total oilseeds produced in the country .India rank first in total rapeseed mustard production.
 The major rapeseed mustard growing states in India are Rajasthan, Madhya Pradesh, Utter Pradesh, Haryana, Punjab, West Bengal, Gujarat, Bihar and Assam.
 Mustard is one of the most important oilseeds crops, which plays a major role in supplementing the income of small and marginal farmers.
 One of the major constraints of traditional mustard farming is low productivity due to non-adoption of recommended package of practices and improved varieties.